Neville Marriner: Career

 Marriner was the founder and first music director of the Los Angeles Chamber Orchestra, from 1969 to 1978.
 From 1979 to 1986, he was music director of the Minnesota Orchestra.
 He was principal conductor of the Stuttgart Radio Symphony Orchestra from 1986 to 1989.
 Except for 1974 to 1980 during which Iona Brown was the director, he remained the musical director of the Academy of St Martin in the Fields until 2011, when he was succeeded by Joshua Bell, continuing to hold the title of Life President until his death.
 He also conducted many other orchestras, including the New York Chamber Orchestra, Gulbenkian Orchestra, Israel Chamber Orchestra, Australian Chamber Orchestra and Vienna Philharmonic.
 He continued to conduct into his nineties, becoming the oldest conductor of a Proms concert in 2014, aged 90.

 His obituary in The Telegraph praises the Academy of St Martin in the Fields' interpretations of baroque and classical music as "fresh, technically brilliant", and describes them as a "revelation".
-Marriner preferred modern instruments and effects, and his work came under criticism by Hogwood, among others, for not striving for an authentic sound.
+Marriner preferred modern instruments and effects, and his work came under criticism by Hogwood, among others, for not striving for an "authentic" sound.
 He later expanded the Academy's repertoire to include Romantic and early-modern music.

 Marriner made over 600 recordings covering 2,000 different works – more than any conductor except Herbert von Karajan.
 He recorded for various labels, including Argo, L'Oiseau Lyre, Philips and EMI Classics.
 His recorded repertoire ranges from the baroque era to 20th-century British music, as well as opera.
 He supervised the Mozart selections for the soundtrack of the Oscar-winning 1984 film Amadeus; it became one of the most popular classical music recordings of all time, selling over 6.5 million copies.

+Marriner's final recording was completed just a few days before his death, the Mozart Piano Concerto No. 21 with Yeol Eum Son as soloist.
+His partnership with the Academy of St Martin in the Fields is the most recorded of any orchestra and conductor.

 Personal life and death

 Marriner was married twice.
 His first wife was cellist (and later, antiquarian bookseller) Diana Carbutt, whom he married in 1949.
-They had two children - Susie, a writer and Andrew, a clarinettist who often worked with his father and who is now principal clarinet of the London Symphony Orchestra.
-The first marriage was dissolved.
-His second wife was Elizabeth Mary Sims, whom he married in 1957.
+They had two children - Susie, a writer; and Andrew, a clarinettist who often worked with his father and who was the principal clarinet of the London Symphony Orchestra for many years.
+The first marriage was dissolved in 1956.
+His second wife was Elizabeth Mary "Molly" Sims, whom he married in 1957.

 He lived in London and in later life had a second home near Chardstock in Devon.
 Asked for an epitaph for his gravestone, he replied simply: "Follow the beat."
-Marriner died on 2 October 2016, at the age of 92.
+Marriner died from heart failure on 2 October 2016, at the age of 92, at his home in London.